ON-DEMAND WEBINAR

 Gaining Insight into Diverse Chemical Challenges with Designed Experiments

 DOE is a structured approach to study the relationships between multiple input factors and key outputs.
-This sounds like something any scientist would want to use, but most experimental approaches explore one-factor-at-a-time.
-This method appears structured but often results in not finding true relations between variables or misleading results.
+While it sounds like something any scientist would want to use, most experimental approaches explore one-factor-at-a-time.
+This method appears structured but often results either in not finding true relations between variables or in delivering misleading results.

-During the session, learn how DOE successfully overcame several diverse chemical industry situations that resulted in time and resource savings, scientific breakthroughs, and financial benefits.
+During the session, learn how DOE successfully overcame several diverse chemical industry situations that saved time and resources, facilitated scientific breakthroughs, and reaped financial benefits.

 Monique Roerdink Lander, JMP Statistical Discovery

 Monique Roerdink Lander is a Systems Engineer for JMP.
-As such, she is the technical contact for users and prospective users, providing training on how to do things in JMP.
-Monique has a doctorate in materials science and technology of polymers from the University of Twente in the Netherlands.
-Prior to joining JMP, Monique spent more than a decade in product development in R&D for Ecolab, most recently as a Senior Staff Scientist.
+As such, she is the technical contact for users and prospective users, providing training for them to do things in JMP.
+Roerdink Lander has a doctorate in materials science and technology of polymers from the University of Twente in the Netherlands.
+Prior to joining JMP, she spent more than a decade in product development in R&D for Ecolab, most recently as a Senior Staff Scientist.
 A JMP user for a decade, she has more than 20 peer-reviewed papers and patents.

 Scott Allen, JMP Statistical Discovery

 Scott Allen is a Senior Systems Engineer at JMP Statistical Discovery, supporting customers in the Ohio Valley region of the United States.
-Scott has more than 14 years of experience in product and process development for catalysis, chemistry, polymers, and sustainable technologies.
-Before joining JMP, in his role as an R&D and product development leader, he was a strong advocate for data-driven decision making and the use of statistics and design of experiments (DOE) to accelerate innovation and product development.
-In his current role, Scott enjoys helping customers explore their data and develop their capabilities in DOE and predictive modeling.
-He received his PhD in chemistry from Cornell University and a bachelor's in chemistry from Virginia Commonwealth University.
+He has more than 14 years of experience in product and process development for catalysis, chemistry, polymers, and sustainable technologies.
+Before joining JMP, in his role as an R&D and product development leader, Allen was a strong advocate for data-driven decision making and the use of statistics and design of experiments (DOE) to accelerate innovation and product development.
+In his current role, he enjoys helping customers explore their data and develop their capabilities in DOE and predictive modeling.
+Allen received his Ph.D. in chemistry from Cornell University and a bachelor's in chemistry from Virginia Commonwealth University.